rphair/frankenwallet/CONTRIBUTING.md

 * Changes to `_config.yml` will require restarting the `bundle` command.
 * Updates that create new style sheets will require reloading the browser preview.

-## Automation of public web site site build
+## Automation of public web site build

 The [workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/using-custom-workflows-with-github-pages) (process GitHub uses to build the site) is defined here: [.github/workflows/pages.yml](.github/workflows/pages.yml)